cloud-design-patterns-journey/docs/docs/labs/security/inject-k8s-secrets-vault.md

         $ kubectl get serviceaccounts
         NAME                   SECRETS   AGE
         lab-security-ns        1         52m
-        internal-app           1         13s
+        internal-app-ns        1         13s
         vault                  1         43m
         vault-agent-injector   1         43m

-    The name of the service account here aligns with the name assigned to the `bound_service_account_names` field when the `internal-app` role was created.
+    The name of the service account here aligns with the name assigned to the `bound_service_account_names` field when the `internal-app-${INITIALS}` role was created.

 You have created a sample application, published it to DockerHub, and created a Kubernetes deployment that launches this application.